SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 ## Motivation

 We want to standardize a few varieties of volume types.
 While a user can choose simple things like size when creating a volume, Volume Types define a few broader aspects of volume.
 Encryption of volumes for example is solely decided by the volume type.
-And whether the volume will be replicated is a mix between definiton in the volume type and backend specific configuration, but it's visiblity can only be reached in the volume type.
-In the following part, we want to state, which varieties of volume types are
+While the option with which the volume will be replicated is a mix between definition in the volume type and backend specific configuration, but it's visibility can only be reached in the volume type.
+In the following part, we want to state, which varieties of volume types are REQUIRED, RECOMMENDED or only OPTIONAL within an SCS-compatible deployment.

 ## Design Considerations

-All Considerations can be looked up in detail in the Decision Record for the Volume Type Standard.
+All Considerations can be looked up in detail in the [Decision Record for the Volume Type Standard.](https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0111-v1-volume-type-decisions.md)

 To test whether a deployment has volume types with certain aspects, the discoverability of the parameters in the volume type has to be given.
 The following table shows, which aspects are considered in this standard and whether it is discoverable, and who can discover this.
 The comments state what can be done to help with the discoverability and other important restrictions.